MegaRace 3

-MegaRace 3 is a racing/vehicular combat video game developed by Cryo Interactive in 2002, released for Windows and the PlayStation 2.
+MegaRace 3 is a racing video game developed by Cryo Interactive in 2002, released for Windows and the PlayStation 2.
 MegaRace 3 is the third game in the MegaRace series, after MegaRace and MegaRace 2.
+MegaRace 3 is most known for a brief appearance in the 2005 film Zathura: A Space Adventure.

-This game also features host, Lance Boyle, played by Christian Erickson.
+This game also features the return of host, Lance Boyle, once again played by Christian Erickson.
 It renders the game graphics in full real-time 3D, unlike the previous two games.

 Microïds, owners of the Cryo brand, made the game available on GOG.com on 2 June 2009.